UK lockdown extended for at least three more weeks

 Mr Raab, who is deputising for Prime Minister Boris Johnson as he recovers from the virus, said the original three-month timeline set down by Mr Johnson to come through the peak of the virus was broadly “still the outline”.

+Later on Thursday people around the country participated in the fourth clap for carers, including Mr Johnson, who is recovering at his country residence, Chequers, with Mr Raab and Chancellor Rishi Sunak taking part in Westminster.

-The Cabinet minister told reporters there is “light at the end of the tunnel” but refused to set out a “definitive timeframe” for easing the lockdown measures, stressing that lifting them now would only lead to a “second lockdown”.
+Mr Raab told reporters at the daily Downing Street press conference there is “light at the end of the tunnel” but refused to set out a “definitive timeframe” for easing the lockdown measures, stressing that lifting them now would only lead to a “second lockdown”.

 He said: “The Prime Minister said at the outset that it would take three months to come through the peak and I think that, broadly, is still the outline.